 Suzuki-rōshi: Mmm.
 [Laughs.]
-Some other way, you know, is practice.
-You have to, you know, you have to be trying to figure out intellectually what it is from various points, you know, comparing one understanding of emptiness to another understanding of emptiness, because we use many words, you know: symbolic words, first principle, buddha-nature, or emptiness.
-Each time, why we apply that various words is to destroy various idea of, you know-special idea of emptiness.
-So real understanding of emptiness is-you should be-you should experience what is emptiness rather than idea, you know.
-That is, you know, in Rinzai that is kenshō.
-Even though it is not so big, once you have kenshō, you know, you have taste of it, which is not words.
+Some other way is practice.
+You have to be trying to figure out intellectually what it is from various points, comparing one understanding of emptiness to another understanding of emptiness, because we use many words: symbolic words, first principle, buddha-nature, or emptiness.
+Each time, why we apply various words is to destroy various idea of-special idea of emptiness.
+So real understanding of emptiness is-you should experience what is emptiness rather than idea.
+In Rinzai that is kenshō.
+Even though it is not so big, once you have kenshō, you have taste of it, which is not words.

-And shikantaza-in shikantaza you have also taste of emptiness by actual -through actual experience, or else it doesn't makes much sense, you know.
+And in shikantaza you have also taste of emptiness through actual experience, or else it doesn't makes much sense.
 If I talk about it, it is already a kind of philosophy.
 Our teaching should be philosophical, but philosophy doesn't reach to the reality; it is still words, and result of thinking mind.
-But if you understand this kind of thought-Buddhist thought, your practice will be more and more concentrated on important point, or else you-your practice will be, you know, lost in various direction.
+But if you understand this kind of thought-Buddhist thought, your practice will be more and more concentrated on important point, or else your practice will be lost in various direction.
 You will go round and round same place, or you will go in wrong direction.
 And there are so many directions, so you will be lost.

-So, in that way, for long, long time-long, long time ago, Indian philosophers, teachers, you know, discussed about our religious experience: What is real religious experience?
-And those people were called ronji.
-So Zen priests or teachers of various schools of Buddhism were at the same time a kind of ronji-a kind of philosopher who can discuss-who can discuss the truth with various schools of teacher-teachers of-of various schools.
-And they tried to-to be concentrated on some important core of religious experience.
+So, in that way, for long, long ago, Indian philosophers, teachers discussed about our religious experience: What is real religious experience?
+And those people were called ronji. [ronji (Jap.): master of discourses.]
+So Zen priests or teachers of various schools of Buddhism were at the same time a kind of ronji-a kind of philosopher who can discuss the truth with various teachers of various schools.
+And they tried to be concentrated on some important core of religious experience.

 That is something what I am trying here with you.
 Okay?
-You may be confused, I know, because maybe you are trying to understand-trying to -maybe you are-instead of thinking, you know, by yourself, you try-you depend on, or you are trying to understand what I mean.
-But what I am trying is to destroy your, you know, various wrong idea of practice.
+You may be confused, I know, because maybe you are trying to understand-trying to -maybe you are-instead of thinking by yourself, you depend on, or you are trying to understand what I mean.
+But what I am trying is to destroy your various wrong idea of practice.
 That is the difference.

-I know you-you have various, you know, obstacles.
+I know you have various obstacles.
 So to get rid of those obstacles from your mind is my purpose of lecture.
 Do you understand?
-Because you may have so many ideas, you know, so that is not what I mean-that is not what I mean.
-This is-this is wrong, and you take off, you know, various obstacles from your mind, so that we can [be] concentrated [on] more-most important point, so that you can trust yourself, trust your buddha-nature which you have.
+Because you may have so many ideas, so that is not what I mean-that is not what I mean.
+This is wrong, and you take off various obstacles from your mind, so that we can be concentrated on most important point, so that you can trust yourself, trust your buddha-nature which you have.
 Okay?
-I am not trying to give you any idea, but I-I am explaining something by your words [laughs]-not my words, by your words.
+I am not trying to give you any idea, but I am explaining something by your words [laughs]-not my words, by your words.
 I am using your words, but what I mean is something more than that.